caos/boom/README.md

 ## folder structure

-The toolsop will extend the existing tools folder with different subfolders for the necessary applications.
+The boom will extend the existing tools folder with different subfolders for the necessary applications.
 Each application will have 3 folders fetchers, templators and results.
 The fetchers will fetch the necessary chart for the local availability, the templators will use de generated values.yaml to compress all resulting yamls into the results/results.yaml file which gets applied into the clsuter.

 Like this: